GSG-G11/UniFinder-project-team-1/README.md

 ## 👉🏻 **User Journey** <span id='Journey'></span>

--   First, the user will interact with the landing page which contains a brief summary of the website and a button that will transfer the user to the next page (search section)
+-   First, the user will interact with the landing page which contains a summary of the website and a button that will transfer the user to the next page (search section)
--   Second, in the search page the user can search for any country, then a recommendation list would appear as he starts typing.
+-   Second, on the search page the user can search for any country, then a recommendation list would appear as he starts typing.
--   Third, after the user chooses a country,it will transfer him to the general info page that contains main information about the selected country, and a button that would show him a list of all universities in the country.
+-   Third, after the user chooses a country, it will transfer him to the general info page that contains main information about the selected country, and a button that would show him a list of all universities in the country.
 -   Fourth, as he clicks on any of the universities, it will transfer him to the official website of the selected university

 ## 👉🏻 **User stories** <span id='stories'></span>